 In much Norwegian music, particularly the springleik tradition from the Gudbrandsalen valley, the music grooves in a three pattern with uneven pulse (short-long-middle, or short-long-short).
 As a result, it has lightness or “lilt” to it.
 My method for notating this in the first section of Edvard (which features Norwegian folk elements) is writing a 10/8 bar with uneven subdivisions—3, 4, 3.
 But instead of counting all of those 8th notes, you feel it in 3/4, or in compound, 9/8, with the middle beat being slightly longer.
 As a result, it has a sway to it.
 I hope this musical idea conveys a more authentic rhythmic feel of Norwegian folk music, rather than being in a metronomic 9/8, a problem for most “concert” versions of folk music.
 In a way, this fitting of regional musics into a grid is bastardization, a “colonization” of the form through appropriation and modification of the music, in the tradition of Debussy, Grieg, and Bartok.
 An attempt to approach the feel of the “real thing” is a good thing, I think, and does justice to the music.

 Since Edvard features a large ensemble, there is a risk to notating it unevenly, and I hope the ensemble can feel the pulse together without falling apart.
 It will be my responsibility as a conductor to manage this.
-In addition to dealing with this rhythmic transformation of the music, I’m also piecing together all of my recorded samples into a fixed interlude for the middle of the piece to help tell the story of Edvard, blending timbres of waterfalls and rain to create a continuously evolving thread of sound.
-My friend John Albert Harris is piecing together videos I recorded, and this video will play in the background of the composition.
+In addition to dealing with this rhythmic transformation of the music, I’m also piecing together all of my recorded samples into a fixed interlude for the middle of the piece to help tell the story of Edvard, blending timbres of waterfalls and rain to create a continuously evolving thread of sound to accompany found footage of Bergen, Norway.

 I’ve also been busy with significantly less “heady” musical activities.
 In early March, the continuing studies jazz composers met in Halden, a small town with a fortress on the border of Sweden and Norway, where a few of them had their music read by the Norwegian Wind Ensemble (Det Norske Båseensemble).
 Seeing this group read music was something totally different for me – they have their own studio, office and rehearsal space, and a concert hall, and many are very positive and upbeat when it comes to reading new music.
 After the first read-through and some minor polishing, the rather difficult music (by Stefan Merkl, Heidi Ilves, and Åsmund Ødegaard) was nearly performance-ready.
 The ensemble is an institutional organization—a scheduled funded ensemble much like a professional orchestra in the United States, complete with an intense production team and administrative department.
 However, there is a refreshing aspect to the ensemble, as they enthusiastically take part in new music and creative interdisciplinary projects.